-Made official today is the Triumph Thruxton RS – with its launch at the EICMA show in Milan.
+Made official today – 5th November 2019, is the Triumph Thruxton RS.
+Launched at the EICMA show in Milan, Italy.

 TRIUMPH THRUXTON RS LAUNCHED IN MILAN

 The Thruxton RS launch was no different and today Triumph ended all speculation and rumours by unveiling the latest edition to its Modern Classics range.

 The TTRS launch means that Triumph’s Thruxton Range nomenclature now mirrors that of its ‘Modern Roadster‘ range, which all have a ‘standard’, ‘R’ and ‘RS’ model.

 The Thruxton RS, as you’d expect uses a modified version of the parallel 1200 twin, found in two other Thruxtons, in addition to the Speed Twin Bonneville, Bobber and Scrambler 1200 ranges.

 TTRS – So What’s New And What’s Different?

 Firstly, in terms of modification to the power plant, Triumph claims the TTRS delivers 8PS more power than the Thruxton R. That’s an increase on the ‘R’ model – from 97PS/ 96 bhp at 6,750 rpm to 105 PS/103 bhp (77 kW) @ 7,500 rpm

 This increase in power comes in the form of upgrades to ‘R’ specifications, which include a revision to the cam profile, an additional air system, higher compression pistons and shaving off weight from some of the engine components.

 Those components include; the clutch, balance shafts, rare-earth alternator, thin-walled engine covers, magnesium and a low inertia crankshaft.